This article originally appeared on VICE Canada

-In Chasing Asylum, Australian director Eva Orner breaks the veil of secrecy around the camps with a compilation of footage that was illegally recorded by whistleblowers and social workers inside the detention centers.
-VICE spoke with her in Toronto, before the film's premiere at Hot Docs, to hear more about what went into the film and the repercussions of blowing the whistle on an entire country.
+In Chasing Asylum, Australian director Eva Orner breaks the veil of secrecy around the camps with a compilation of footage that was illegally recorded by whistleblowers and social workers inside the detention centres.
+VICE spoke with her in Toronto, before the film premiere at Hot Docs Canadian International Documentary Festival on the 28th of April, to hear more about what went into the film and the repercussions of blowing the whistle on an entire country.

 VICE: Thanks for sitting down, Eva.
 How did the idea for this film come about?

 But a lot of people supported it, because people were afraid of brown, Muslim people coming to our country and invading us.
-This started happening shortly before 9/11.
-That political mindset carried through to when the detention centers were set up in Papua New Guinea, and the treatment has just gotten increasingly more severe.
+This happening shortly before 9/11.
+That political mindset carried through to when the detention centres were set up in Papua New Guinea, and the treatment has just got increasingly more severe.
 They used to process people slowly before letting them into Australia.
 Now, no one gets processed.
 They're forced to languish indefinitely.
-At the minute, most people have been there for over one thousand days.
+At the minute, most people have been there for over 1,000 days.

 What inspired you to make this film?

 I am first-generation Australian, but my parents were born in 1937 in Poland [to a Jewish family].
 Three out of four of my grandparents were killed in the Holocaust, so I grew up in the shadow of genocide in a very idyllic and lucky way.
 My parents immigrated to Australia in the 1950s, and so I had all the benefits of that.
 I had a great, upper-middle-class upbringing.
 I went to private school, but because I had knowledge of all these things that have happened to my family, it really informed all the work I ended up doing—this film included.